-A further distinction made in the CEFR is the between using assessment to classify learners either in relation to one another - and, if necessary, in relation to a norm and a precise spot in tine - or to judge learners according to their own abilities, regardless of their peers, in respect to a developmental process over a period of time.
-Norm-referencing (CEFR 9.3.2., p.
+A further distinction made in the CEFR is the one between using assessment to classify learners either in relation to one another - and, if necessary, in relation to a norm and a precise moment in time - or to judge learners according to their own abilities, regardless of their peers, with respect to a developmental process over a period of time.

+Norm-referencing (CEFR, 9.3.2, p.
 184) places a learner in relation to a norm, for instance in a placement test, in relation to other learners.
-Criterionreferencing maps in detail the particular abilities of a learner in relation to specific criteria.
-Organising these criteria on a grid allows, horizontally, definition of the domains covered by an assessment and, vertically, the "cut points" (CEFR, p.
-184) that mark distinctions between levels of proficiency.
-In a similar way, in a mastery criterion-referencing approach (CEFR 9.3.3., pp.184-85) learners are divided according to a standard which discriminates between those who can and cannot successfully perform to the criterion.
+Criterion-referencing maps detail the particular abilities of a learner in relation to specific criteria.
+Organising these criteria on a grid allows, horizontally, definition of the domains covered by an assessment and, vertically, the "cut-off points" (CEFR, p.
+184) that mark distinctions between levels of proficiency i.e. the ways test objectives have been achieved, and this allows - where necessary - the attribution of a grade.

+In a similar way, in a mastery criterion-referencing approach (CEFR, 9.3.3, pp. 184-185) learners are divided according to a standard which discriminates between those who can and cannot successfully perform to the criterion.

 In a continuum criterion-referencing approach, given criteria are used to judge the level at which competences are acquired, permitting consequently the monitoring of students' learning.

-In relation to the timing of assessments there is a distinction between fixed point assessment (CEFR 9.3.4., pp. 185-86), where all that matters is what a learner is able to do at a particular moment, and continuous assessment, where different points in time within a course are considered.
+In relation to the timing of assessments there is a distinction between fixed-point assessment (CEFR, 9.3.4, pp. 185-86), where all that matters is what a learner is able to do at a particular moment, and continuous assessment, where different points in time within a course are considered.